-MINOR IN NUTRITION
+DEGREE REQUIREMENTS FOR A MINOR IN NUTRITION

-A minor in nutrition requires NTDT 200, NTDT 400, NTDT 401 plus 6 credits in Nutrition and Dietetics at the 300-level or higher A 2 0 GPA is required for admission; a minimum grade of C- is required in all courses in the minor.
+A minor in nutrition requires NTDT 200, NTDT 400, NTDT 401 plus 6 credits in Nutrition and Dietetics at the 300-level or higher.
+A 2.0 GPA is required for admission; a minimum grade of C- is required in all courses in the minor.
 Note that CHEM 214 and CHEM 216 are necessary prerequisites for NTDT 400 and NTDT 401

-MINOR IN STRENGTH AND CONDITIONING
+REQUIREMENTS FOR A MINOR IN STRENGTH AND CONDITIONING

-This minor is designed to provide students with in depth understanding of the theory and practical considerations associated with physical training to enhance strength and conditioning Students successfully completing the minor will be prepared to take the Strength and Conditioning Specialist Certification examination offered by the National Strength and Conditioning Association
+This minor is designed to provide students with in depth understanding of the theory and practical considerations associated with physical training to enhance strength and conditioning.
+Students successfully completing the minor will be prepared to take the Strength and Conditioning Specialist Certification examination offered by the National Strength and Conditioning Association

-Students applying for the minor must have completed at least one semester of full time study with a minimum GPA of 2 25.
+Students applying for the minor must have completed at least one semester of full time study with a minimum GPA of 2.25.
 Enrollment in the minor for at least four semesters is necessary due to sequencing of courses.
 A grade of C- or better in required courses is needed for successful completion of the minor

+Prerequisite Courses:

-CURRICULUM Prerequisite Courses: The following courses are identified as prerequisites for selected courses in the minor.
-It is not necessary to take all of the prerequisite courses prior to enrolling in the first course in the minor See course descriptions for the required courses to identify individual course prerequisites.
-HESC 220 Anatomy and Physiology Anatomy and Physiology HESC 350 Basic Concepts in Kinesiology
+The following courses are identified as prerequisites for selected courses in the minor.
+It is not necessary to take all of the prerequisite courses prior to enrolling in the first course in the minor.
+See course descriptions for the required courses to

+identity individual dual course prerequisites.

+HESC 220 Anatomy and Physiology

+HESC 350 Basic Concepts in Kinesiology 3

-HESC 425 Biomechanics of Human Movement
+HESC 425 Biomechanics of Human Movement 4

 or

 HESC 426 Biomechanics I

-HESC 430 Physiology of Activity
+HESC 430 Physiology of Activity 3

 HESC 431 Physiology of Activity Laboratory

 NTDT 200 Nutrition Concepts 3

-Required C ourses
+Required C ourses:

-HESC 320 Principles of Strength/Conditioning 3
+HESC 320 Principles of Strength/Conditioning

-HESC 432 Principles of Strength/Conditioning 3 Exercise Testing and Prescription 4
+HESC 432 Basic Exercise Prescription

-HESC 440 Strategies for Athletic Peak Performance 3
+HESC 440 Strategies for Athletic Peak Performance

-HESC 447 Advanced Topics in Strength and Conditioning 3
+HESC 447 Advanced Topics in Strength and Conditioning

-HESC 462 Practicum in Strength and Conditioning 3
+HESC 462 Practicum in Strength and Conditioning

-NTDT 310 Nutrition and Activity 3
+NTDT 310 Nutrition and Activity

-,
+· ·